 - 8. Achieve subordination on end properties by half-hipping the mansard the flank wall being built up to the height of the top of 70 degree slope.
 The built up flank wall should match the existing flank. - 9.
 Avoid windowless mansards. - 10.
 Ensure their submissions include sufficient information (including section drawings to show that points 1-9 above have been met.

-4.96 The approach described will is not appropriate for all building types.
+4.108 The approach described is not appropriate for all building types.
 For example on 20th Century and modern properties a more contemporary approach may be required.
 Such approaches are best explored through pre-application discussions.
-The advice is illustrated in Figures 15 and 16.